Doc Talk

 https://www.psychologytoday.com/us/blog/compassion-matters/201208/are-you-hardy-enough

-Subscribe to the Focus Psychological Services YouTube channel.
+Subscribe to the Focus Psychological Service YouTube channel.

 One of the first step towards emotional wellness is to confront the facts, no matter how frightening or uncomfortable.
 Things change, sometimes daily.
 With that information, have the faith in yourself and those around you that you will get through any challenge come out the other side.
 Most importantly, believe that no matter how hard things get, you are strong enough to navigate these changes, and help your family get through this.